-The water system should be fully emptied and the drain taps on both the fresh water tank and waste water tank left in the open position.
+The water system should be fully emptied, by opening the drain valve located adjacent to the water heater (see heater section for more details), and the drain taps on both the fresh water tank and waste water tank left in the open position.
 Likewise, all internal taps should be left open and the water pump run until the last traces of water have come out of the taps.
 Purely as a precaution, against very severe freezing conditions, the water filter that is attached to the water pump on the outlet side should be removed and cleared of all water.
 In doing so it will give you the opportunity of cleaning it, if necessary, ready for the coming season.
 Remove all sink plugs to allow the water system to breathe.